JaydenE55/rickroll-oti/README.md

 | ESP8266 Libraries  | https://github.com/esp8266/Arduino                              |
 | Blynk Library      | https://github.com/blynkkk/blynk-library                        |
 | ESP8266 Board      | http://arduino.esp8266.com/stable/package_esp8266com_index.json |
+Note The Libraries are also in the project files, all you will have to do is move the contents off the "Dependencies" folder to the place you installed Arduino to.
+The Board will have to be added separately in (File-Preferences-Additional Boards Manager URLs), copy the link into that text area.

 ## Bill of Materials
 |     |                                   |                                                                                                                         |